nerifnetwork/contracts/README.md

 In this example we are deploying to `ternopil` testnet.
 To deploy to different chain, `--network` parameter should be changed.

 Deployment involves running two scripts in sequence.
-The first script is deployed once, on ChainFusion network.
+The first script is deployed once, on Nerif Network.

 ```
 $ npx hardhat --network ternopil run scripts/deploy-mainchain.ts